podcast

 ChUG Podcast #15: Spectral Flow - What You Don't Know Is Out To Kill You

-Send us a text'What you don't know is out to kill you' had been the subtitle for the CAT Facility flow basics class for over a decade.
+Send a text'What you don't know is out to kill you' had been the subtitle for the CAT Facility flow basics class for over a decade.
 It reminds us that the life of a flow cytometrist is filled with peril and danger.
 One day you're on the top of the world, thinking you know everything about spectral flow.
 Then some company comes out with a bunch of marketing material and data that make you question all that you ever hold dear.
-So we invited Ryan Duggan, Dave Adams and Rachael Sheridan to discuss what's going...
+So we invited Ryan Duggan, Dave Adams and Rachael Sheridan to discuss what's going on...

 2023-12-12